cn246-dotfiles/tmux/README.md

 ### Key Bindings
 #### Prefix
-I changed the prefix to `Ctrl a` and configured vim movement keys for navigating panes.
+I changed the prefix to `Ctrl+a` and configured vim movement keys for navigating panes.

-I like having the prefix set to `Ctrl a` on my workstations and `Ctrl b` on servers.
+I like having the prefix set to `Ctrl+a` on my workstations and `Ctrl+b` on servers.
 This makes it easier for me to issue tmux commands per session.

 #### Other non-default bindings